Our Services

 Helpful Resources

-Chronic diabetic foot pain from neuropathy is typically managed with blood sugar control, pain medications, physical therapy and lifestyle changes, but if after at least six months of optimized medical management you still have debilitating pain, documented nerve entrapment and stable health you may want to consider nerve decompression surgery.
+Chronic diabetic foot pain from neuropathy is usually managed with blood sugar control, pain medications, physical therapy, and lifestyle changes.
+However, if you've had at least six months of optimized medical treatment and still experience debilitating pain, documented nerve entrapment, and stable overall health, nerve decompression surgery may be an option worth considering.

 Chronic diabetic foot pain often stems from diabetic peripheral neuropathy—a nerve injury caused by prolonged high blood sugar levels.
 For many, symptoms such as burning, tingling, numbness or sharp stabbing pains can be managed with medications, lifestyle changes and physical therapy.
 However, when conservative treatments fail to bring relief, surgery—particularly nerve decompression surgery—may be an option.
 This guide explains when to consider surgery, what it involves, and how to prepare.